thiagohersan-www/thiagohersan.com/_posts/2014-07-26-sp-urban-digital-festival.md

 Another way for the public to be involved with the project is through a workshop that we would like to host during the first week of the festival.
 During the workshop, participants will learn enough programming to be able to design their own filters and image effects, which will get incorporated into the installation.

 **Urban Digital Art**
+As a public art intervention, this project is a kind of homage to other forms of technology-mediated communications, like architecture and photography.
 On the one hand, this project can be seen as a minimalist sculpture and site-specific installation made up of a camera, a mirror and a building, where the building’s narcissistic tendencies reflect our own desires for self-promotion and self-importance accelerated and propagated by technology.
 On the other hand, the work is an open platform that invites direct participation and creates an opportunity for playfulness, social interaction and collective communication through the use of a simple interface that nonetheless transforms and reinterprets our urban landscape.
+It is an experience, without being a spectacle.

 **Summary**
 - we’re proposing to install a camera and a mirror in the area in front of the building